-When people think about designing a website they think pictures and fonts.
-But you also need to design your website to be SEO friendly.
+When people think about designing a website, they think pictures and fonts.
+But your website also needs to be SEO friendly.
 You can have the most informative, visually stimulating website in the world, but if you don’t have the right keywords or layout, your page won’t rank on Google and people won’t visit it.

 Plugins, apps and extensions

-If you’re technically advanced, you may want to pick a template design that needs a bit of tinkering with before it’s perfect.
-This means customising to be your own with plugins, apps and extensions.
-If this is something you want to do, picking a template design will be that little bit easier.
+If you’re tech savvy, you may go for a template design that needs a bit of tinkering.
+This means customising the site with plugins, apps and extensions.
+If this is something you want to do, picking a template design will be easier.

 If, like a lot of people, you want to keep things simple, find a template that doesn’t require all the extra work.

-Let’s be clear, the goal of any e-commerce store is to sell the products it hosts.
 Some templates allow you to add CTA buttons.
 If you don’t know what these are, a CTA is a call to action.
 It’s the button you see that says “Apply now” or “Add to cart.”
-It’s essentially what turns a browser, into a customer.
+It’s essentially what turns a browser into a customer.

-Make sure you’re choosing an e-commerce website template that allows you to add CTA buttons, banners and anything else that will help to keep people’s attention on your page.
+Make sure you’re choosing a template that allows you to add CTA buttons, banners and anything else that will help to keep people’s attention on your page.

-Once you have your branding cleared up, you need to think about how to get your story out there.
+Once you have your branding cleared up, it's time to get your story out there.
 There are a few ways you can go about that.

 Give time to the “About Us” page

 Most website templates should have space for an “About Us” section if you’re looking at one that doesn’t we suggest you pick another.
-The “About Us” page is where brands shine.
-This is your moment to show yourself off as a trustworthy, human brand.
+The “About Us” page is your chance to show yourself off as a trustworthy, human brand.

 All small businesses have an interesting story behind how they started, what inspired their product and why they do what they do.
 Tell it.